tytydraco/yessleep/out/My_sisters_dead_teacher_taught_her_mathematics_more_dangerous_than_witchcraft.md

 She shrugged.
 “He was tutoring me after school sophomore year and felt me up a little.
 He told me not to tell anyone, so I didn’t.
 I’d write him little love notes and imagine all kinds of crazy shit.
 Like how he’d leave his wife for me, and we could finally be officially a couple once I graduated.”

-We came up to another poster, and he tore it from the wall, ripping it into pieces, letting them fall to the floor.
+We came up to another poster, and she tore it from the wall, ripping it into pieces, letting them fall to the floor.

 “Then one day I walked in.
 I’d brought him a coffee and asked him for a kiss.
 But he was busy reading this super old math book.
 He was muttering numbers, and then he wrote this crazy equation on the board.
 He asked me to help him solve it, but I wasn’t even in Algebra II yet.
 Then he called me a fucking stupid kid.
 I tried to hold his hand, and he basically shoved me off into a desk.
 That was kind of the end for us.”